RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-31-github-page-build-warning-new-cdn.markdown

 1. Go into DNSimple's advanced editor for the domain.
 1. Click `Add a Record` and select `ALIAS`.
 1. Leave `Name` blank.
-1. Next to `Alias for`, enter the GitHub Pages endpoint.
+1. Next to `Alias for` enter the GitHub Pages endpoint.
 In my case, the endpoint is `rayhightower.github.io`.

 I set TTL to 1 minute to encourage the changes to propagate quickly.
 If you know of a better configuration choice for TTL, please let me know in the comments below.

 ###Expect Propagation Delays
 DNS changes can take up to a day to propagate.
 Delays tend to be shorter with DNSimple because time-to-live (TTL) can be set as low as one minute for some records.
 Updates will be posted here as I learn more.